 It is tempting to scratch an itch, but try to avoid this.
 There are different ways to soothe and manage itching.

-- Limit the number of baths you take, use lukewarm water and very little or no soap.
+- Limit the number of baths you take, use lukewarm water.

 - Instead of soap, use a moisturising liquid (emollient), such as aqueous cream, Oilatum or Diprobase, prescribed by your doctor or nurse.